kapouer/url-inspector/README.md

 or a sax parser to read oembed, opengraph, twitter cards, schema.org attributes or standard html tags.

-Both tools stop inspection when they gathered enough tags, or stop when they reached a maximum value that depends on media type.
+Both tools stop inspection when they gathered enough tags, or stop when a max number of bytes (depending on media type) have been downloaded.

 A [demo](http://inspector.eda.sarl) using this module is available, with [url-inspector-daemon](http://github.com/kapouer/url-inspector-daemon)